knightsUCF/CarRacing/Log.md

+# Rebuilding Colliders

+Make sure that when you are rebuilding the tiles to do a solid job on rebuilding the colliders, so we can package them away like a black box with no errors or hassle.

 # Box Collider on the AI Cars for Score Tracking

 This is the easiest and most elegant method.
 We are making a "wall" box collider on the car, perpendicular to the player.
 So if the player passes an AI car, they will pass through this "wall" and collect points.
 For the code implementation we will use OnExitCollider(<AI car wall collider>)